PeteJames21/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 # Bash - Loops, conditions and parsing

 ## 1-for_best_school
+Use a `for` loop to print the string "Best School" 10 times.

+## 2-while_best_school
-Use a for loop to print the string "Best School" 10 times.
+Use a `while` loop to print the string "Best School" 10 times.